 At a glance

-- Although the GDPR does not say anything specific about passwords, you are required to process personal data securely by means of appropriate technical and organisational measures.
+- Although the UK GDPR does not say anything specific about passwords, you are required to process personal data securely by means of appropriate technical and organisational measures.

 - Passwords are a commonly-used means of protecting access to systems that process personal data.
 Therefore, any password setup that you implement must be appropriate to the particular circumstances of this processing.